feifeiraindrops/tp/docs/UserGuide.md

 * You can search based on any of the following attributes: name, student number, email, tutorial group or tag.
 * It is allowed to have 0 searching criteria.
 In this case, this command will simply list all students.
 * For searching based on tutorial group and tag, it will find the students with exactly the same description (case-insensitive).
 However, for searching based on student ID, name and email, it will find the students as long as the description contains the searching keyword.
 * For searching with multiple student parameters of the same type, it will find the students who satisfy any of the criteria.
 * For searching with student parameters of different types, it will find the students who satisfy all the criteria.
 * For searching with multiple student parameters of different types, it will find the students who satisfy at least one criterion for each type.
 * If a input of the incorrect format is given, there might be no students found.
 For example, if you search findStu s/A00000Y, no students will be found since this is not a substring of any valid student number.

 Examples:
-* `findStu n/Alice n/JAMES g/T01` returns the data of the students whose name contains 'Alice' or 'JAMES' (case-insensitive) while in tutorial group T01.
+* `findStu n/Alice n/Bob g/T01` returns the data of the students whose name contains 'Alice' or 'Bob' (case-insensitive) while in tutorial group T01.

 ### Find students : `findComp`
 Shows all students who match the given search keyword of the specific parameter.
 All the relevant student scores and all graded components will be displayed as well.

 Format: `findComp c/COMP_NAME`